bbatsov/projectile/README.md

 Enable `projectile-mode`, open a file in one of your projects and type a command such as <kbd>C-c p f</kbd>.

-See the [user manual](https://docs.projectile.mx) for more details.
+See the [online documentation](https://docs.projectile.mx) for more details.

 ## Caveats